Vegan Anzac Biscuits

 - Preheat the oven to 180°C (350°F).
 Line 2 large baking trays with baking (parchment) paper.

-- Mix the flour, oats, coconut and sugar in a large mixing bowl until combined.
+- Add the flour, oats, coconut and sugar to a large mixing bowl, and mix until combined.

-- Add the butter and golden syrup to a small saucepan over low heat.
-Mix until melted.
+- Add the butter and golden syrup to a small saucepan over low heat and mix until melted.
 Add the baking soda and mix again.
-The mixture may bubble up which is fine.
+The mixture may or may not bubble up (either is fine).

-- Pour the melted butter mixture over the dry ingredients.
-Mix until just combined.
-The dough should look a little crumbly but moist.
-If your dough is too dry, add 1 tablespoon of water at a time and mix.
-If your dough is too wet, add 1 tablespoon of flour at a time and mix.
+- Pour the butter mixture over the dry ingredients and mix until just combined.
+The dough should be slightly tacky.
+If you grab and pinch some dough, it should stick together.
+If your dough is too dry, add a dash of water or milk and mix again.
+If your dough is too sticky, add a little flour and mix again.

 Shaping and baking the vegan Anzac biscuits:

-- Bake in the biscuits for around 12 minutes for soft and chewy biscuits or 15-18 minutes for golden crunchier biscuits with a chewy centre.
+- Bake for around 12 minutes (for soft and chewy biscuits) or 15-18 minutes (for crunchier and chewy biscuits).
 When you take the biscuits out of the oven, they will continue baking on the trays!

 Notes

-- Golden syrup can be substituted with maple syrup, rice malt syrup or agave nectar.
-However, some of those syrups are runnier than golden syrup so you may need to adjust the amount of water accordingly.
+- Instead of golden syrup, you can use maple syrup, rice malt syrup or agave nectar.
+Some of these are runnier than golden syrup so you may need to use less water in the recipe

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.